Zellic/example-ctf-challenge/README.md

 We've made this challenge public so as to provide a self-contained example on how to use Paradigm's CTF framework.

-See [this blog post](https://www.zellic.io/blog/how-to-create-an-ethereum-ctf-challenge) for more information :)
+See [this blog post](https://www.zellic.io/blog/how-to-create-an-ethereum-ctf-challenge) for more information.
+Pull requests welcome!

 ## Installing